otavioachrispim/my-library/README.md

-# My Libray
+# My Library

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an online library to register books that have already been read, adding their title, author and number of pages.
+[The Odin Project](https://www.theodinproject.com/).

 ## Available Scripts